cBioPortal/cbioportal/docs/deployment/deploy-without-docker/Build-from-Source.md

 ## Building with Maven

-To compile the cBioPortal source code, move into the source directory and run the following maven command:
+To compile the cBioPortal source code, move into the root directory and run the following maven command:

 ```
 mvn -DskipTests clean install